thegamecracks/parallel-downloader/README.md

 # parallel-downloader

 A single Python script providing a graphical interface to download one or more files in parallel.

-This is written in Python, using tkinter for its GUI and [httpx] as the asynchronous HTTP client.
+Written with tkinter and [httpx].

 [httpx]: https://www.python-httpx.org/